Walter Edward Gudgeon

-Walter Edward Gudgeon CMG (4 September 1841 – 5 January 1920) was a farmer, soldier, historian, land court judge, and colonial administrator.
+Walter Edward Gudgeon CMG (4 September 1841 – 5 January 1920) was a New Zealand farmer, soldier, historian, land court judge, and colonial administrator.

 Early life

 Born in London, Walter Gudgeon was the first child of Thomas Wayth Gudgeon, an upholsterer, and his first wife, Mary Johnston.
 The family emigrated to New Zealand in 1850 and settled in New Plymouth.
 Walter left school to work on the family farm at the age of 11.
 Conscious all his life of his lack of formal education, he made up for it by reading voraciously.
 After leaving home at 16, he became an accomplished shepherd and drover.

 Military

 Gudgeon was managing a farm near Wanganui when fighting broke out in the area.
 In March 1865 he joined the Wanganui Bushrangers, and three months later became second-in-command of the Wanganui Native Contingent under Thomas McDonnell.

-Gudgeon was next given command of the Runanga redoubt, one of a string of forts built between Tapuaeharuru (Taupo) and Napier to restrict Te Kooti's movements.
+Gudgeon was next given command of the Runanga redoubt, one of a string of forts built between Tapuaeharuru (Taupō) and Napier to restrict Te Kooti's movements.
 With the guerrilla leader on the run, the duties of the Armed Constabulary focused on drilling and road making.
 In February 1874 Gudgeon's tedium was relieved when he was put in charge of the sensitive Poverty Bay district.
 Based at Ormond, he made typically astute land purchases and also met Edith Maria Best (sister of Elsdon Best), whom he married in Wellington on 16 January 1875.
 She died of tuberculosis on 21 March 1879 after bearing three children, Hilda, Constance and Westwood.

 By May 1880 Gudgeon had been transferred back to Taranaki to join the forces being concentrated against Parihaka.
 When the settlement was invaded on 5 November 1881 he led the company that arrested Te Whiti and Tohu Kākahi.
 Posted to Manaia, he built a sophisticated redoubt, grew ornamental trees and supervised road making.
 He also courted Emily Bertha Tuke (known as Bertha), the daughter of his former commanding officer and a member of a landed Hawke's Bay family.
 They married at Napier on 24 January 1882 and had two sons, Herman and Melville (evidence of Gudgeon's erudition was thus transmitted to posterity), and two daughters, Gladys and Beryl.
 His grand-daughter was Alison Drummond.